alandtse/MergeMapper/README.md

 so if you are multi-targeting you can deploy to multiple locations, such as separate AE, SE, and VR mod lists.

 #### Unit Testing
-The project comes with built-in support for running unit tests with GTest.
-The build produces an executable with all GTest unit tests; running this executable will run the tests.
+The project comes with built-in support for running unit tests with Catch2.
+The build produces an executable with all Catch2 unit tests; running this executable will run the tests.
 See `test/HitCounterManager.cpp` for an example.
-GTest is the most widely used unit testing framework with wide support integrated into IDEs, including support by Visual Studio, Visual Studio Code, and CLion.
+Catch2 has native support in the CLion IDE, and support can be added to Visual Studio and Visual Studio Code with extensions in their respective marketplaces.
+In addition, the `CMakePresets.json` includes CTest presets.
+CTest is a part of CMake and is a test runner that integrates with other testing frameworks.
+Tests can also be run via CTest, which is supported natively in Visual Studio, Visual Studio Code, and CLion.

 You can run the tests from within your IDE to see results in its UI, or simply execute the test executable it builds, called `CommonLibSSESamplePluginTests.exe`.
 CommonLibSSE NG enhances CommonLibSSE to enable the tests to run without